Eyehategod: Subsequent activities (2001–2013)

 Following the aftermath of Hurricane Katrina, singer Mike Williams and his ex-girlfriend Alicia Morgan (a member of sludge metal band, 13) were arrested in Morgan City, Louisiana on a narcotics charge.
 Williams spent 91 days in the Morgan City Jail, and kicked his heroin habit.

 With the help of his Eyehategod bandmates and supporters such as Phil Anselmo, Williams was released from jail on December 2, 2005.
 The band played a set at the 2006 Mardi Gras festival, the first since the disaster.
 Emetic Records released a various artists tribute album to Eyehategod on March 20, 2007, titled For the Sick.
 On August 29, 2008, the band celebrated their 20-year anniversary with a show at One Eyed Jacks in New Orleans.
 The band played a few shows in the American South in May 2009, and are on tour the same winter.
 They also performed at Hellfest in France in June.

 Jimmy Bower announced in an interview that Eyehategod are still active and preparing a new album.
 The band played at the Inferno festival in Oslo, Norway, on April 1, 2010, and also played two sets at the Roadburn festival later that month.
 Eyehategod performed a new song called "New Orleans Is the New Vietnam" during their set at their July 1, 2011 show in Roskilde Festival, Denmark.

+In 2012, the band played at the A389 Bash music festival, an annual event organized by Pulling Teeth guitarist Domenic Romeo.

 Drummer Joey LaCaze died on August 23, 2013, from respiratory failure.
 Earsplit PR issued a press release on the life and death of LaCaze.
 The release states, "Doctors confirmed to family members that the cause of death was respiratory failure.
 He also suffered from long term asthma."
 He had recently come back from a European tour and had celebrated his 42nd birthday.

 On October 31, 2013, the band announced that Aaron Hill would be taking LaCaze's place as drummer.